 The National Association of Home Builders (NAHB) estimates that median family income for 2020 will fall to $72,900 from $75,500 in 2019.
 “You have a sudden stop for the economy, which means for a lot of buyers, their budget available to buy a home has drastically changed,” says Robert Dietz, NAHB’s chief economist.

 As a result of that pay cut, it’s getting harder for Americans to buy homes.
-Some 61.3 percent of homes sold during the first quarter were affordable to families earning a typical income during the first three months of the year, down from 63.2 percent in the fourth quarter of 2019, according to the NAHB/Wells Fargo Housing Opportunity Index.
+Some 59.6 percent of homes sold during the first quarter were affordable to families earning a typical income during April, May and June, down from 61.3 percent in the first quarter of 2020 and 63.2 percent in the fourth quarter of 2019, according to the NAHB/Wells Fargo Housing Opportunity Index.

 Three factors drive affordability

 The builders’ index looks at three variables — incomes, home prices and mortgage rates.
-The affordability study shows nationwide home prices have barely budged in recent months.
-The median ticked up from $279,000 in the fourth quarter of 2019 to $280,000 in the first quarter of 2020.
+The affordability study shows nationwide home prices have spiked in recent months.
+The median rose to a record $300,000 in the second quarter, up from $280,000 in the first quarter of 2020.

-Meanwhile, average mortgage rates fell to 3.61 percent in the first quarter from 3.78 percent in the fourth quarter.
-Rates have fallen even lower, to 3.55 percent now, according to Bankrate data.
+Meanwhile, average mortgage rates fell to 3.34 percent in the second quarter from 3.61 percent in the first quarter.
+Rates have fallen even lower, to 3.22 percent now, according to Bankrate data.

 5 most affordable metro areas

 Home prices and incomes vary widely, and there are oases of affordability, mainly in the Rust Belt and Midwest.
 The top five most affordable among metro areas with population of 500,000 or more: